 Didn’t get the small business loan you applied for?
-Don’t want to mess with you retirement income and liquidate your pension or 401K?
-Are seeming financial setbacks causing you to become increasingly frustrated in your mission to get your start-up operating smoothly and effectively?
-While perfectly normal (and, common as it’s much harder to obtain a small business loan in the years since 2008), this anxiety is also unnecessary as there are plenty of small business finance options you didn’t know about!
-Certainly, there are those investment schemes that seem too good to be true and anytime you are researching potential funders, it’s always wise to keep your wits about you.
+Don’t want to mess with your retirement income and liquidate your pension or 401K?
+Are you increasingly frustrated because your financial setbacks make it impossible to operate your start-up smoothly and effectively?
+This is perfectly normal, and common, as it’s much harder to obtain a small business loan in the years since 2008.
+But this anxiety is also unnecessary, as there are plenty of small business finance options you didn’t know about!
+Certainly, there are those investment schemes that seem too good to be true.
+So, anytime you are researching potential funders, it’s always wise to keep your wits about you.
 However, by no means does that mean that you need to dismiss non-traditional finance options.
-Chances are, you want to combine your business savvy with creativity and why should that not include some outside the box thinking when it comes to financing your dreams?
-Now that we have convinced you that you need not be discouraged, what are some of these other options you should consider?
+Chances are, you want to combine your business savvy with creativity: why should that not include some outside the box thinking when it comes to financing your dreams?
+Now that we have convinced you that you need not be discouraged, what are some of these other small business finance options you should consider?

-Unless you truly never use the internet (and, if you are reading this article, you clearly do) or you have never been tempted to buy peanut butter in bulk, you have surely heard of both Google and Costco.
-Before these two giants in their fields became such, they were start-ups.
+Unless you truly never use the internet (and, if you are reading this article, you clearly do), or you have never been tempted to buy peanut butter in bulk, you have surely heard of both Google and Costco.
+Before these two giants in their fields became such, they were startups.
 Who were their earliest backers?
-Angel Investors.
-An angel investor is a person or entity that invests in the early stages of a company with the expectation of a 20 to 25 percent return on their investment.
-A benefit to this type of funder is that you are likely to have an investor with the experience and expertise to provide thoughtful guidance as your company moves forward.
-The top 3 reasons an angel investor will invest in your company are:
+Angel investors.
+An angel investor is a person or entity that invests in the early stages of a company, with the expectation of a 20 to 25 percent return on their investment.
+A benefit to angel investors is that they have the experience and expertise to provide thoughtful guidance as your company moves forward.
+The following are the top 3 elements an angel investor is looking for in your company before making an investment:

-- Management Team: A smart angel investor knows that even more important than the product or the marketing are the people behind those ideas; a team with the experience to sell the vision of the company.
+- Management Team: a smart angel investor knows that even more important than the product or the marketing are the people behind those ideas.
+Therefore he will look for a team with the experience to sell the vision of the company.

-- Ability to Understand the Technology: particularly for tech start-ups, angel investors want to make sure they fully understand what it is they are putting their money into.
-That is not to say that you shouldn’t be launching a great new high tech company, but it does tie into the Management Team component in that it’s important to have people who are well-versed enough to be able to explain even complex technological jargon to anyone.
+- Ability to Understand the Technology: particularly for tech startups, angel investors want to make sure your company fully understands what they are putting their money into.
+But don’t worry: this doesn’t mean you have to develop high technology.
+Going back to the Management Team component, the important thing is to have people who are well-versed enough to be able to explain complex technological jargon to anyone.

 - Potential Return on Investment (ROI): this one is pretty obvious, right?
-However, while earning potential is a strong motivator, it’s not necessarily the only thing at which angel investors are looking.
-In fact, many have stated that having a positive impact matters, especially if funding a company that is in some way committed to issues of social justice or health.
+However, while earning potential is a strong motivator, it’s not necessarily the only thing that angel investors are looking at.
+In fact, many angel investors have stated that having a positive impact matters: they show the preference for companies that are in some way committed to issues of social justice or health.
 So, if this a route that you think it right for you, don’t be afraid to appeal to the altruistic side of potential investors.

-This may all sounds rather complicated, but it doesn’t need to be as there are three key questions to ask yourself:
+This may all sound rather complicated, but it doesn’t need to be if you ask yourself these three key questions:

 - What type of factoring does my business need?

-- What amount of the outstanding invoices need to be funded and by when is the money needed?
+- What amount of the outstanding invoices needs to be funded, and by when is the money needed?

-- How much am I willing to pay?
+- How much am I willing to pay for this service?

-Obviously, it’s not quite as simple and giving your invoices to a factoring service and having them deposit a lump sum into your business account.
-(Although, the turnaround can be as quick as 24 hours.)
-The service will conduct their due diligence to determine that your customers will be able to pay their invoices in a timely fashion.
-The customer then pays the factoring service, who then in turn provides you with those funds, minus their fee, which generally ranges between 2-6 percent of the total invoice.
+Obviously, it’s not quite as simple as giving your invoices to a factoring service and having them deposit a lump sum into your business account (although, the turnaround can be as quick as 24 hours.)
+The factoring service will determine if your customers will be able to pay their invoices in a timely fashion and if so, they will provide you with their services.
+Then you first pay the factoring service, who provides you with those funds, minus their fee: this generally ranges between 2-6 percent of the total invoice.

-Again, if you spend any time at all online, you are probably aware by now of a popular trend known as Crowdfunding.
-If you are not willing to hand over control or ownership stocks, if you are concerned by the interest rate charged on many loans, crowdfunding can be an interesting choice for start-up or small business.
+Again, if you spend any time at all online, you are probably aware of a popular trend known as “Crowdfunding”.
+If you are not willing to hand over control or ownership stocks, or if you are concerned about the interest rate charged on many loans, crowdfunding can be an interesting choice for you.
 Rather than turning to one or two large investors, this gives you the opportunity to obtain funding from a much larger pool of funders.
 However, the amount that each person is investing is going to be considerably smaller than what one would receive from an angel investor or venture capitalist.
-Even so, this path is continuing to grow in popularity, with some financial experts predicting that it will even surpass venture capital as a means of investing in new business.
+Even so, this path is continuing to grow in popularity, and some financial experts predict that it will even surpass venture capital as a means of investing in new business.

-While an exciting way to go, every platform is different, so much as any of your investors will be doing their due diligence, make sure you do your own.
-Different crowdfunding platforms have different policies, whether it be the fees they charge or the amount you have to raise to be able to keep any or all of the funds raised.
+While an exciting way to go, every platform is different, so, much as any of your investors will be doing their due diligence, make sure you do your own.
+Different crowdfunding platforms have different policies, whether it’s the fees they charge or the profits you must generate to sustain their funding.

 When most people hear the word, “grant” they associate it with funding for nonprofit organizations or a means of paying for college.
-But, don’t forget that there are any number of small business grants that are available to entrepreneurs who are willing to do a bit of research.
-And, the beauty is that a grant, unlike so many other funding options, do not have to be repaid.
-Companies that focus on science or research are the ones that are most eligible for grant funding, however, there are an increasing number of small business grants that are available to women, immigrants and people of color.
+But, don’t forget that there are a number of small business grants available to entrepreneurs who are willing to do a bit of research.
+And, the beauty is that a grant, unlike so many other funding options, doesn’t have to be repaid.
+Companies that focus on science or research are the ones that are most eligible for grant funding.
+However, there is an increasing number of small business grants available to women, immigrants, and people of color.

-With that said, if you thought getting a bank loan was difficult, you will probably not find obtaining a grant to be any easier.
-This will prove to be yet another area in which you will do best to seek some outside help from a finance professional, as there are a variety of places to look for grants.
-Additionally, getting guidance from someone with writing such proposals can be beneficial, as a seasoned professional will better understand the lingo used in the Request for Proposals.
+With that said, if you thought getting a bank loan was difficult, you will probably find that obtaining a grant is not any easier.
+This is another area where is best to seek some outside help from a finance professional who provides you with information about the places to look for grants.
+Additionally, a professional will guide you when writing a proposal; a seasoned professional will better understand the lingo used in the Request for Proposals.

-Ultimately, don’t be discouraged if you don’t think you are having a lot of luck using more traditional methods.
-Many of these options that you may not have known about are becoming the traditional ways to go.
+Ultimately, don’t be discouraged if you are not having a lot of luck using more traditional methods.
+Many of these options that you may not have known about are becoming the common way to go, even if they are non-conventional.
 And, besides, thinking outside the box is probably what is giving you the drive to start your own business!